 4. Log LUT + track ID in project metadata

-• Treat color grade and music as one creative brief
+• Treat color grade music audio as part of retention, not decoration.

 Video TypeGrade DirectionMusic MoodSync Tip